interactivesolutions/honeycomb-core-ui/README.md

 type | Type of a field every field will have its own unique type (all types are described below) |
 fieldID | ID of the field or value.
 Under which name it should be sent to backend |
 label | Label of the field |
-editable | Should field be allowed to be edited |
+readonly | Is field read only or editable |
 required | Is this field required |
 requiredVisible | Should required be visible (*) |
 hidden | Used in edit forms to hide some information so user can not see it but it required for submit |